9995832109/Digital-Signature-Desktop-Aplication/README.md

 The integers p, q, and g can be public and can be common to a group of users.
 A user's private and public keys are x and y, respectively.
 They are normally fixed for a period of time.
 Parameters x and k are used for signature generation only, and must be kept secret.
 Parameter k must be regenerated for each signature.

+TO DEPLOY -
+1 - copy the code in netbeans and save it as java
+2 - Run the code and cross verify the keys generated.